Yaki Yen: Club career

 Yen started his career in Spain with his local outfit Fuerteventura in the 2008–09 Segunda División B season.
 After two seasons he moved to Lucena, before having spells at other lower league clubs in Atlético Granadilla and UD Pájara Playas de Jandía.
 With the financial difficulties and the disbandment of UD Pájara Playas de Jandía, he went on trial with El Cotillo.

 On 22 September 2015 he went on trial for Changchun Yatai F.C., and on 31 December, he signed a 5-year contract with the club.
 He made his debut in a league game on 6 March 2016 against Hangzhou Greentown.
 After two seasons with the club, on 28 February 2018, Yen transferred to China League One side Qingdao Huanghai.
 He was part of the team that won the 2019 China League One division title and promotion to the top tier.

 On 2 April 2021 he transferred to second-tier club Wuhan Three Towns.
-He established himself as a regular within the team and go on to win the division title win and promotion as the club entered the top tier for the first time in their history.
-The following campaign he won the 2022 Chinese Super League title.
+He established himself as a regular within the team that went on to win the division title and promotion as the club entered the top tier for the first time in their history.
+In the following campaign, they won the 2022 Chinese Super League title.

 On 5 April 2023, Yen joined China League One club Nanjing City.

-On 24 February 2024, Yen joined fellow China League One club Chongqing Tonglianglong.
+On 24 February 2024, he joined fellow China League One club Chongqing Tonglianglong.